is1200-example-projects/mcb32tools/README.md

 It is recommended that you build with at least as many threads as your CPU supports in hardware, but at most 50% more.
 Otherwise it may take a long time or your system may become overloaded.
-If you have 4 hardware threads, run make with `make -j6`, this will use 6 threads.
+If you have 4 hardware threads, run make with `make -j6`, this will use 6 threads to compensate for I/O wait.
 If you build on an SSD or RAM disk, 4 threads may be enough.
 Also note that there is no space between `-j` and the number.
 Insering a space inbetween will build with **all** the threads, which will bring down your system to the out of memory killer.

 ### If a build fails